Dr. Victoria Bungay,

 Dr. Adrian Guta,

-Assistant Professor, University of Windsor
+Associate Professor, University of Windsor

-Dr. Adrian Guta is an Assistant Professor in the School of Social Work at the University of Windsor.
+Dr. Adrian Guta is an Associate Professor in the School of Social Work at the University of Windsor.
 His research examines the social and structural determinants of health, with a focus on how marginalized communities navigate and experience health and social care systems.
 Informed by critical theory, and using a range of methodological approaches, his research examines the social, cultural, and ethical dimensions of emergent health issues, biomedical technologies, and public health programs and interventions.
 Dr. Guta has received funding from the Canadian Institutes of Health Research, the Social Sciences and Humanities Research Council of Canada, and the Ontario HIV Treatment Network and is supported by a University of Windsor Humanities Research Fellowship (2020-2021).

 Dr. Scott Comber,